beta-tester/RPi-GPS-PPS-StratumOne/README.md

 - **PPS0**, has the highest accuracy.<br />
 it is passed throught by the kernel to /dev/pps0.<br />
-in chrony there is a specific timing offset requirement to GPSD, that may cause the PPS0 to be seen as false-ticker by chrony and may be rejected.
+in chrony there is a specific timing offset requirement to PPS, that may cause the PPS0 to be seen as false-ticker by chrony and may be rejected.<br />
+(see note2)

 - **PSM0**, is coming from the gpsd service via shared memory and is a combination of PPS0+NMEA, but handled by gpsd service.<br />
 it has a similar accuracy than the PPS0 directly.